Sonia-96/MyStudyNotes/Network & Security/Network.md

    - clients are assigned an ephemeral port number ( a big number)
 2. TCP/UDP
    - TCP: src & dest IP, src & dest port
-   - UDP: only has dest IP & port, applications have to track src IP & port (我的理解正确吗？)
+   - UDP: only has dest IP & port, applications have to track src IP & port (我的理解正确吗？), and the app can receive from any sender
+     - one socket for all senders???

+   > A UDP listener listens for segments destined for a given port.
+Any segment from any sender is acceptable.
+In order to know who to reply to, the segment contains the source IP/port as well.
+   >
+   > For TCP, there is a persistent connection between endpoints.
+A TCP socket will only receive messages from the sender who initated the connection.
+As programmers, this means that if we use TCP, we don't have to manually think about which clients we're getting messages from.
+One socket is connected to one client.
 3. Reliable Data Transfer
    - possible problems:
      - packets are corrupted